hendy79/custom-generator-certificate/README.md

-# Project Title
+# Project Title & Description

-Custom Certificate Generator
+Custom Certificate Generator - An project to generate certificate and verificate the certificate.

 ## Getting Started